Ante Bajić

-Ante Bajic (born 22 August 1995) is an Austrian professional footballer who plays as a winger for SV Ried.
+Ante Bajić (born 22 August 1995) is an Austrian professional footballer who plays as a winger for SV Ried.

 Career

-Bajic is a product of the youth academies of Altheim and the German club Wacker Burghausen.
+Bajić is a product of the youth academies of Altheim and the German club Wacker Burghausen.
 He began his career with Union Gurten in the Austrian Regionalliga.
 He moved to Ried in the 2.
 Liga on 18 June 2018.
 He made his professional debut with Ried in a 3–0 2.
 Liga win over FC Liefering on 17 August 2018.
-After 80 appearances with Ried and helping them win the 2019–20 Austrian Football Second League, Bajic transferred to Rapid Wien on 13 June 2022.
+After 80 appearances with Ried and helping them win the 2019–20 Austrian Football Second League, Bajić transferred to Rapid Wien on 13 June 2022.

-On 5 January 2024, Bajic returned to SV Ried on a 3 1/2-year contract.
+On 5 January 2024, Bajić returned to SV Ried on a 3 1/2-year contract.

 Personal life

-Born in Austria, Bajic is of Croatian descent.
+Born in Austria, Bajić is of Croatian descent.